ZeitNews/main/modules/login_security/README.txt

 Soft protections don't disrupt site navigation, but alter the way a login operation is performed.

 Currently, the login form submission can be soft-protected with these two
 options:

- - Request time delay: on any failed login, a time delay in included to the submit request, hardenning the bruteforce attack to the login form.
-Including a time delay in each submission, will reduce the number of login attempts a user or script can do.
-Only invalid login form submissions are affected with this delay.

- - Increase delay time: If you enable this option, the delay time will be increased on each invalid attempt, using the formula:
-   (base time) x (login attempts)

  - Invalidate login form submission: when the soft-block protection flag is enabled the login form is never submited, and any new login request will fail, but the host could still access the site.